Using felt to make Christmas tree ornaments is a great idea. It’s a simple material to work with and very affordable.

 I choose to fold the pattern, instead of cutting it in the middle, so I can use it again to make several other ornaments with the same shape.

 Take a matching color thread and a needle and hand stitch all the layers together.
-Follow the line, so you are sure to sew straight and make.
+Follow the line, so you are sure to sew straight.

 As the seam needs to be strong, I suggest you make a backstitch seam.
-No worries, it’s more simple than it sounds and your ornaments will last longer.
+No worries, it’s more simple than it sounds and the ornament will last longer.

 This step is only for the bell-shaped ornament: Pass a bead through the ribbon, hold it with a knot, and cut the extra ribbon length.